 In some jurisdictions, the regulator has delegated, assigned or authorized an SRO to perform all or part of its registration function.
-The SRO continues to perform these functions in the relevant jurisdictions for a passport registration and an interface registration under this Policy Statement.
-At the date of this Policy Statement, this means that if,
+The SRO continues to perform these functions in the relevant jurisdictions for a passport registration or an interface registration under this Policy Statement.
+At the date of this Policy Statement, the following arrangements apply to registration of IIROC member firms and their representatives.

-Alberta, British Columbia or Newfoundland and Labrador is the principal jurisdiction of a firm that is a member of IIROC or an individual whose sponsoring firm is a member of IIROC, the firm or the individual's sponsoring firm should deal with the office of IIROC, instead of the regulator, in that jurisdiction,
+If Alberta, Saskatchewan, British Columbia or Newfoundland and Labrador is the principal jurisdiction of a firm or individual, the firm or the individual's sponsoring firm should deal with the office of IIROC, instead of the regulator, in or for that jurisdiction.

-Ontario or Québec is the principal jurisdiction of an individual whose sponsoring firm is a member of IIROC, the individual's sponsoring firm should deal with the office of IIROC, instead of the regulator, in that jurisdiction in respect of the
+If Ontario or Québec is the principal jurisdiction of an individual, the individual's sponsoring firm should deal with the office of IIROC, instead of the regulator, in or for that jurisdiction in respect of the individual.